 The purpose of the First End-User Workshop deliverable is to provide an overview of the feedback given by the End User Board (EUB) members during the workshop organised in Eindhoven on 10 September 2019.
-This deliverable is the first one of a series of three that will take place during the project lifetime.
+The focus of the Second End-User Workshop was to get feedback from the partial demonstrators with the aim to improve their market opportunities and synergy possibilities which took place virtually on 20 October 2020 due to pandemic emergency situation.

-The initial milestone for this deliverable was to build up the EUB consisting of international experts on the FitOptiVis' use cases appointed as such by the use case leaders and chaired by the EUB manager (Víctor Sánchez).
+The initial milestone for the related task (T8.3) was to build up the EUB consisting of international experts on the FitOptiVis' use cases appointed as such by the use case leaders and chaired by the EUB manager (Víctor Sánchez).
 More information about the EUB members can be found in Section 1.1.

 The EUB workshops have been strategically planned to cover different aspects that are key for each project phase as summarised in Section 1.2.
-Following that planning, this first EUB related deliverable is focused on collecting feedback on the requirements presented in D1.1 (Initial requirements and use cases) and D1.2 (Validation and evaluation strategy) with the aim of redefining the requirements where needed to better cover real needs in accordance with the EUB members' knowledge.
+Following that planning, this first EUB related deliverable was focused on collecting feedback on the requirements presented in D1.1 (Initial requirements and use cases) and D1.2 (Validation and evaluation strategy) with the aim of redefining the requirements where needed to better cover real needs in accordance with the EUB members' knowledge.
+The feedback collected during the second workshop mainly contributes to D1.5 (Final requirements and use cases), D7.3 (Business Models and Final Innovation, Standardization and Exploitation plan and report) and D8.8 (Final Dissemination and Communication plan and report).

-During the workshop, discussions took place among the EUB members and FitOptiVis' participants.
-The discussions were guided in accordance with the points included in a questionnaire (see Annex 1) that was created by the FitOptiVis management board and the use case leaders and that was distributed to the EUB members beforehand.
+During the first workshop, discussions took place among the EUB members and FitOptiVis' participants.
+The discussions were guided in accordance with the points included in a questionnaire that was created by the FitOptiVis management board and the use case leaders and that was distributed to the EUB members beforehand.